KTH/kursutveckling-admin-web/README.md

 ### Secrets for Development

 Secrets during local development are ALWAYS stored in a `.env`-file in the root of your project.
 This file should be in .gitignore.
-It needs to contain at least ldap connection URI and password in order for authentication to work properly.

 IMPORTANT: In Prod env, save URL:s in docker file but secrets in secrets.env